shohailahm/venue-selection-system/README.md

 2.for venue details: https://api.foursquare.com/v2/venues/VENUE_ID

 ### Cors
-some browsers might find the api bloacked with cors.
+some browsers might find the api blocked with cors.
 In case of cors blockage download any cors extension from chrome extension enable it .

 ## Available Scripts